GiovanniSalmeri/yellow-yamlish/README.md

 =================
 Yaml-style page settings.

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-yamlish/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use Yaml-style page settings

 This extensions allows to use page settings in Yaml style.
 Leading and trailing quotes are interpreted as delimiters and C-style escapes are translated.
 Settings not delimited by quotes are left untouched.